VasilyMorzhakov/rembrain_robotframework/docs/config.rst

 Description
 --------------

-This section contains miscelaneous information about the project.
+The `description` section contains miscelaneous information about the project.
 This information is primarily used for logging purposes.